exoplatform/exo-documentation/docs/PersonalApplications.rst

 By clicking on the edit icon, an edit drawer is opened.

 Experiences will be presented in accordions.
-Your recent experience accordion is opened by default.
+Your recent experiences' accordion is opened by default.

 |PRFL-15|